x

 Our Young Ambassadors

+Tom’s Trust is deeply grateful for the incredible work our Young Ambassadors do.
+They represent Tom’s Trust, actively raise awareness about childhood brain tumours and their profound impact on families and they make a difference to the lives of many who are affected by brain or central nervous system tumours – giving hope, support and understanding.
 All our Young Ambassadors have experienced the devastation that a brain tumour diagnosis brings either to themselves or a sibling.
-Their stories are all unique, but common themes of bravery, strength, and positivity shine through.
-We couldn’t be prouder of them all and we thank every single one of them for courageously sharing their stories.
+Their experiences are all unique, but common themes of bravery, strength, and positivity shine through.
+We couldn’t be prouder of them all and we thank every single one of them for courageously sharing their experiences.

 Aston